 As Christmas approaches, I remember my father’s sermons from that time of year.
 Here is the Sunday Bulletin for Sunday, December 11, 1966, the sermon notes, a flyer for an evening program held the same day and one of the songs sung by the Choir that day at Central United Church of Christ, Detroit.
-The sermon notes, bulletin, etc. for Dec.
-25, 1966 are here – A Christ To Carol.
+And right beneath this paragraph, the audio of the actual sermon.

 In the 1950s, when my sister and I were in elementary school, my grandmother took us downtown to Kresge’s to pick out a mother’s day present for our mother.
 My grandfather must have driven us, because my grandmother didn’t drive.
 She suggested an apron.
 We picked out a beautiful red one with black binding trim around the edges and a picture of an old fashioned cast iron stove on the front pocket.
 I still remember going down the dark wood stairs to the basement and picking out that apron.
 As we grew older we realized that my mother hated receiving gifts that had anything to do with housework.
 (Click this link to see a photograph of the store Kresge on Woodward Ave. in Detroit, 1950s.)

 My grandmother often had an apron on when we were over because she would be cooking or washing dishes.
 She kept them on even when posing for group photographs in the yard with out of town visitors.